HrisKirill/IpAddressBlackList/README.md

 - storing content from file in container.
 - reading file only after updating.

-Blacklist content is in file "blacklist.txt".
+Blacklist content is in file blacklist.txt.